denisely/denisely.github.io/_posts/2016-9-24-Week Five.md

 ---

 ### My experience in the class:
 We had another guest speaker, Alex Menzies, come speak to us from the NASA Jet Propulsion Laboratory (JPL) which was pretty awesome.
 He showed us a demo of how they use Microsoft Hololens to simulate walking on the surface of Mars which blew our minds.
+I hope that I'll be able to work on something cool like that in my future job.

 Also, I've been doing a lot better on the daily quizzes in this class!
 I think I've learned how to study for them and hope I can keep it up.

 ### Tip of the week:
 Last semester, I was one of the first people at career fair and was able to skip long lines and visit all the companies I wanted to in about three hours.
 This year, I arrived around 30 minutes after it started, and lines were already long.
 I stayed for four and a half hours and still didn't get to speak to all of the companies I wanted to.
 So be prepared for career fair and **go early!!**